danielkpl2/hotel/README.md

 If the number of available rooms at the hotel between requested dates is **greater than or equal to the requested amount**,
 **all of the available rooms get returned**.
 The user can then select the combination of rooms they want.

-> **Possible improvement:**
+> **Possible improvements:**
-> If requesting 4 people and there are 2 doubles and 1 single, don't return the single because it can't accommodate the required 4.
+> - When searching for rooms for 4 people, if there are 2 doubles and 1 single available, the single should not be returned since it cannot accommodate the group of 4.
+However, if there are 2 singles and 2 doubles available, the 2 singles could be included in the results, as the user could select 2 singles and 1 double to accommodate all 4 people.
-> But if there are 2 singles and 2 doubles, the 2 singles could be returned because the user can take 2 singles and 1 double.
+> - For room searches, in addition to specifying the number of people, it would be beneficial to allow users to specify the number of rooms required.
+This would enable more precise querying and better match

 ---